kubermatic/kubeone/test/README.md

 ## Running generated tests

-There is a shell [go-test-e2e.sh](go-test-e2e.sh) scrint to run small setup procedures (like generating SSH keys and extracting auth variables from environment).
+There is a shell [go-test-e2e.sh](go-test-e2e.sh) script to run small setup procedures (like generating SSH keys and extracting auth variables from environment).
 It's being used in generated prow cases.
 It's possible to launch it manually.